mongodb/docs/source/administration/replica-sets.rst

-The first operation sets the local variable "``cfg``" to the contents of the current replica set configuration using the :func:`rs.conf()`, which is a :term:`JSON document`.
+The first operation sets the local variable "``cfg``" to the contents of the current replica set configuration using the :func:`rs.conf()`, which is a :term:`document`.
 The next three operations change the :data:`members[n].priority` value in the ``cfg`` document for :data:`members[n]._id` of ``0``, ``1``, or ``2``.
 The final operation calls :func:`rs.reconfig()` with the argument of ``cfg`` to initialize